Kai-46/nerfplusplus/README.md

                         --render_splits test,camera_path
 ```

-**Note**: due to restriction imposed by torch.gather function, please make sure the number of pixels in each image is divisible by the number of GPUs if you render images parallelly.
+**Note**: due to restriction imposed by torch.distributed.gather function, please make sure the number of pixels in each image is divisible by the number of GPUs if you render images parallelly.

 ## Citation
 Plese cite our work if you use the code.